ChyKusuma/SPHINXBlock/README.md

 - Lastly, there are two getter functions, `getStoredMerkleRoot()` and `getStoredSignature()`, to retrieve the stored Merkle root and signature.

-- Note: The `SPHINXPrivKey, SPHINXPubKey`, and `Transaction classes/types` used in the code are not defined in this code snippet.
-They are likely part of the broader SPHINX cryptographic library used in this blockchain implementation.
+- Note: The `SPHINXPrivKey, SPHINXPubKey`, and `Transaction classes/types` used in the code are not defined in this code.
+They are part of the broader SPHINX cryptographic library used in this blockchain implementation.

 ### Block to and from JSON